TISUnion/Carpet-TIS-Addition/README.md

 ## fakePlayerNameSuffix

-Add a name suffix for fake players spawned with `/player` command
+Add a markerName suffix for fake players spawned with `/player` command

 Set it to `#none` to stop adding a suffix